- 1 Skill Combat

 Dire Destiny Additions

-- The Ride skill may be used in place of the mount's Acrobatics skill when the rider is guiding her mount along a narrow path or ledge, when directing her mount to jump, or when attempting to avoid attacks of opportunity when guiding her mount through threatened spaces.
+- Acrobatics: when the rider is guiding her mount along a narrow path or ledge, when directing her mount to jump, or when attempting to avoid attacks of opportunity when guiding her mount through threatened spaces.

-- The Ride skill may be used in place of the mount's Climb skill when the rider is guiding her mount over obstacles or up difficult inclines.
+- Athletics (Climbing):when the rider is guiding her mount over obstacles or up difficult inclines.
 The GM is the final arbiter of how difficult a climb the mount may attempt.

-- The Ride skill may be used in place of the Escape Artist skill when attempting to break a grapple involving both rider and mount, or when the rider is guiding her mount through a tight space.
+- Escape Artist: when attempting to break a grapple involving both rider and mount, or when the rider is guiding her mount through a tight space.
 Make a single roll that affects both rider and mount.

-- The Rider can also use her Ride skill to entertain an audience as though she was using the Perform skill.
+- Entertain: to entertain an audience as though she was using the Perform skill.
 In such a case, her "act" encompasses dressage and show jumping.
 Rider and mount require a large open area to create such a performance.

 Action: Varies.
 Mounting or dismounting normally is a move action.
 Other checks are a move action, a free action, or no action at all, as noted above.